dirslashls/sqlframes-react-demo/README.md

 ### Why the complexity?

 **SQL Frames** is an in-browser in-memory data, visualization and intelligence platform with several building blocks.
-Not all application need all the functionality of **SQL Frames**.
-In a traditional desktop or server-side software, there is usually no need worry to about the final executable size.
+Not all applications need all the functionality of **SQL Frames**.
+In a traditional desktop or server-side software, there is usually no need to worry about the final executable size.
 However, that is not the case with code within the browser as it needs to be downloaded, compiled and executed and that can increase the initial load and render times.
 Hence, **SQL Frames** is designed to have several types of dependencies

 1. required dependencies - these are must to make **SQL Frames** to work
 1. optional dependencies - these are optional and certain features of **SQL Frames** will not work if these dependencies are not provided